ejwillemse/BAN313/chapter1.md

 Recall from [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs), Chapter 4 that to conduct a hypothesis test for a single numerical variable we need to calculate the Standard Error for the sample, calculate the number of SEs that our observation is away from the assumed mean under the null hypothesis (this will be the T-score for our observation), and then calculate the probability of observing the value or in favour of the alternative hypothesis using the t-distribution.
 The t-distribution also requires us to calculate the degrees of freedom (df).
 All the formulas required for the calculations can be found in the [textbook](https://www.openintro.org/stat/textbook.php?stat_book=isrs).

-To calculate the p-value we will be using the `pt()` function, as discribed in the previous exercise.
+To calculate the p-value we will be using the `pt()` function, as described in the previous exercise.

 To successfully complete this lab, do the following, and note that you have to define the appropriate answer variables yourself: